AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Rectangle.md

     selectStroke: "5 #FF0000"
 });

-// create the second rectangle annotation rectangle2 = controller.rectangle();
+// create the second Rectangle annotation rectangle2 = controller.rectangle();

 // set the position of the second annotation